 What do you remember about your high school graduation?

-Are you continuing your education, working, or both?
-Tell us more about where and what you are doing?
+Are you continuing your education or working, or both?

-Do you feel that high school prepared you for your work now?
-What has been surprising about work/school?
+Do you feel that high school prepared you for your work now and what has been some surprising things about work/school?

 Are you friends with the same people from high school and have you made new friends?

 “I am friends with some of my friends from high school, also making new friends along the way.
 I wish I could keep better contact with some of my friends from high school.”

 “I have not seen the completed school.
 It looks awesome when I drive by it though.”